- See Key Performance Indicators »

 Early Childhood Environment Rating Scale-Revised Edition (ECERS-R)

-The ECERS-R is a 43 item scale designed for use in classroom-based early childhood care and education programs serving children aged two to six years.
-It is organized into seven scales: Space and Furnishings; Personal Care Routines; Language-Reasoning; Activities; Interaction; Program Structure; and, Parents and Staff.
+The ECERS-R is designed for use in classroom-based early childhood care and education programs serving children aged two to six years.
+It is organized into six scales: Space and Furnishings; Personal Care Routines; Language-Reasoning; Activities; Interaction; and Program Structure.
 Each scale has additional subscales, with multiple items that must be passed to receive a given score.
 Each subscale is scored on a seven point scale, with benchmarks established for 1 = Inadequate, 3 = Minimal, 5 = Good, and 7 = Excellent.
 Programs that pass some of the items that are part of the benchmark for a 3, but not all of them, are scored a 2 on that subscale.
 Similarly programs that fall between good and excellent are scored a 6.

 Each program site varied in their strengths and areas of improvement, but there were some trends common across all of the programs.
-While all programs showed improvement through the Pre-Kindergarten program, may showed dips or fall back in some areas reflecting the specific changes seen at each particular assessment.
-At the end of FY2012 all but one site showed gains.
-The programs began the project near, at, or above minimal and ended with six sites approaching excellent or above good, five approaching good, and two above minimal.
+While all continuing programs showed improvement through the Pre-Kindergarten program, some showed dips or fall back in some areas reflecting the specific changes seen at each particular assessment.
+FY2013 began a new grant cycle with over half of the classrooms rated on the ECERS being new to the Alaska Pre-Kindergarten program.
+These new classrooms set base line scores in a range between above minimal (3) to approaching excellent (7).

 Career Readiness Certificates Issued

-Analysis of results and challenges: The 2011-2012 school year was the second year that all grade 11 students were required by regulation to participate in the WorkKeys assessment.
+Analysis of results and challenges: The 2012-2013 school year was the third year that all grade 11 students were required by regulation to participate in the WorkKeys assessment.

 The three WorkKeys tests given to students are: Applied Math, Locating Information and Reading for Information.
 Completion of all three tests with a minimum score of WorkKeys Level 3 is required to earn a National Career Readiness Certificate.